 For Civil War buffs, one unique and different way to tour the region is to seek out all our Civil War Trails markers.
 There are more than 30 across the county telling the story of our precarious place on the dividing line between north and south.

-Set to arrive “sometime in 2020,” you’ll soon be able to take an autonomous shuttle between the Dunn Loring Metro station and the Mosaic District—if you have the adventurous spirit it takes to trust a driverless vehicle on Gallows Road, that is.
+You're also able to take an autonomous shuttle between the Dunn Loring Metro station and the Mosaic District—if you have the adventurous spirit it takes to trust a driverless vehicle on Gallows Road, that is.

 If you have read down this far, you must be hungry.
 So a trip to Eden Center in Falls Church is in order.
 Once you pass through the ornamental gateway arch, you will enter another world filled with Vietnamese delights, from incredible restaurants (my favorite is Huong Viet), shops, groceries and services, all tailored for the Vietnamese community.
 It’s like a Chinatown with Pho.